 Feni, The Popular Drink of Goa, India

-Goa is about a way of party life.
-And they have a nice word to describe it beautifully: Susegad.
-If translated, it means 'just chill'.
-That is Goa, a paradise to drink, eat and enjoy.
+Goa is very much a way of party life.
+It is a paradise to drink, eat and enjoy.
 Liquors are cheap here and easily available.
-Goa has a unique drink or liquor.
-It is popularly known as Feni.
+Goa has a unique drink or liquor popularly known as Feni.
 Let's hear that feni story.

 See the Video to understand the manufacturing process of Feni